White House (plantation): American Civil War years

+When the U.S. Civil War broke out in 1861, Virginia joined the newly formed Confederate States of America.
+The historical home of Daniel Parke Custis and Martha Dandridge Custis (later Washington) was destroyed by Union troops in 1862.
+Martha's son, John Parke Custis had left the property to his son, George Washington Parke Custis who left it in his will to his grandson, William Henry Fitzhugh Lee through his daughter, Mary Ann Randolph Custis Lee who had married a career soldier, Robert Edward Lee.

-Despite best efforts to preserve the historical home of George and Martha Washington, it was destroyed during the Civil War.
-When the Civil War broke out in 1861, and Virginia joined the newly formed Confederate States of America, Robert E. Lee, who had most recently been Superintendent of the USMA at West Point was offered the command of all Union forces by U.S. President Abraham Lincoln, but resigned his commission in favor of serving his home state of Virginia.
+The Lee couple never owned the White House plantation, and Robert E. Lee never owned her Custis family home, Arlington House in northern Virginia.
+Just before the war, Robert E. Lee was the superintendent of the U.S. Military Academy at West Point.
+As a career U.S. Army officer, Lee was offered command of all Union forces by U.S. President Abraham Lincoln.
+After thinking about it overnight at his wife's family home at Arlington House near Washington City, Lee resigned his commission to fight for his home state of Virginia.
 All three of his sons joined him in military service for the Confederacy.

-Robert E. Lee's wife suffered from rheumatoid arthritis, and this became increasingly debilitating with advancing age.
+Unfortunately, Mary Ann Randolph Custis Lee suffered from rheumatoid arthritis that became increasingly debilitating with advancing age.
 By 1861, she was using a wheelchair.
-Early in the War, Mrs. Lee and her daughters left Arlington House and she was staying at her son Rooney's plantation in New Kent County at White House when Union troops under General George B. McClellan took White House Landing as a supply base during the Peninsula Campaign in 1862, a failed attempt to capture the Confederate capital of Richmond.
-General McClellan made arrangements for Mrs. Lee's safe passage through the Union lines, and she relocated to Richmond, where she resided at 707 E. Franklin Street (in a still-extant house) for the duration of the War.
+Her son, William Henry Fitzhugh "Rooney" Lee had inherited the White House plantation from her father, George Washington Parke Custis.
+Mrs. Mary Ann Randolph Custis Lee and her daughters traveled from Arlington House to the White House when the war began.
+Union troops under the command of General George B. McClellan took White House Landing to use as a supply base during the Peninsula Campaign in 1862.
+General McClellan then made arrangements for Mrs. Robert Lee's safe passage through the Union lines to Richmond, where she lived at 707 E. Franklin Street (still-extant house) for the rest of the War.

 During the Peninsula Campaign, Frederick Law Olmsted, designer of New York City's Central Park among his many accomplishments, served as Executive Secretary of the U.S. Sanitary Commission, a precursor to the Red Cross in Washington D.C. which tended to the Union wounded during the Civil War.
 Olmsted headed the medical effort for the sick and wounded at White House Landing until McClellan abandoned it as he retreated with his troops during the Seven Days Battles and shifted his base to Harrison's Landing on the James River.
-The plantation house of White House Plantation was burned by retreating Union troops.
+The White House was burned by retreating Union troops.
 This was not the original White House Mansion.
 The original White House Mansion built by Col. John Lightfoot III had been removed to "make way for the structure which stood on the same site and burned on June 27, 1862".